praiskup/praiskup.github.io/_drafts/2021-07-12-copr-farm-of-builders.md

 - from 6 to 30 Spot aarc64 builders (6 always preallocated)

-This gives us from 93 to 188 machines, depending on the current utilization (the more machines is used, the more is started).
+This gives us from 93 to 188 machines, depending on the current utilization (the more machines are used, the more are started).

 Future plans